 Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirement that a water system must follow.
 Action levels are reported at the 90th percentile for homes at greatest risk.
-Health Advisory (HA) An estimate of acceptable drinking water levels for a chemical substance based on health effects information; a health advisory is not a legally enforceable federal standard, but serves as technical guidance to assist federal, state, and local officials.
+Health Advisory (HA) and Health Advisory Level (HAL) An estimate of acceptable drinking water levels for a chemical substance based on health effects information; a health advisory is not a legally enforceable federal standard, but serves as technical guidance to assist federal, state, and local officials.
 Maximum contaminant level (MCL) The highest level of a contaminant allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum contaminant level goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum residual disinfectant level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants.
 Maximum residual disinfectant level goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+Recommended Public Health Groundwater Standard (RPHGS) Groundwater standards proposed by the Wisconsin Department of Health Services.
+The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice.
+Secondary Maximum Contaminant Levels (SMCL) Secondary drinking water standards that affect taste, odor, or appearance of the drinking water.
+The SMCLs do not represent health standards.
 Treatment technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
 Turbidity Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms may include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.